capstone-ii-group-2/project/README.md

 5. Press ```esc``` key to stop taking pictures and return to the letter selection menu
 6. Press ```esc``` again to exit the program or press a different key to start recording pictures for that letter

+## Useful Links
+[Sign Language Interpreter using Deep Learning](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning) - Very close to what we want to achieve, UI was inspired by this project

+[PyTorch](https://pytorch.org/) - The library we will be using to train the model

+[Webcam Tutorial](https://stackoverflow.com/questions/604749/how-do-i-access-my-webcam-in-python) - Page with the example I followed tog et the webcam running

+[Training Tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) - Tutorial from the official PyTorch website that I used to learn how to train a model

+[Another Training Tutorial](https://towardsdatascience.com/how-to-train-an-image-classifier-in-pytorch-and-use-it-to-perform-basic-inference-on-single-images-99465a1e9bf5) - Another tutorial that was very helpful for learning how to train a model